-If you have been waiting for a step-by-step guide to help you leave the classroom, sign up for The Teacher Career Coach Course.
+If you have been hoping to find guide to help you leave the classroom, sign up for The Teacher Career Coach Course.
 I’ve spent countless hours building this resource with the consultation of an HR professional with 10+ years in experience and over 1,000 teachers’ most commonly asked questions.

 Check out how Claire scored a position with an Ed Tech company after completing the Teacher Career Coach Course.